grongor/knock/readme.md

   -d DELAY, --delay DELAY
                         How many milliseconds to wait between each knock.
                         Default is 200 ms.
-  -u, --udp             Use UDP instead of TCP.
+  -u, --udp             Use UDP instead of TCP by default.
 ```